JobdeVogel/Solar-Irradiation-Prediction/README.md

 #### Download a 3DBAG dataset:
 `cd download`
 `python bag.py`
 If the scraper is unable to fetch data, this may be caused by a newer version of the 3D BAG.
 In that case, please overwrite the VERSION global parameter accordingly.
 The download script will ask the user for a path to save the data in.
-It is recommended to save the data in dataset/data/bag to make sure the next step runs automatically.
+It is recommended to save the data in `dataset/data/bag` to make sure the next step runs automatically, without altering the parameters.

 #### Run the dataset generation sequentially:
 `cd dataset`